shaizucker2/libRadtranPytemp/readme.md

 # Read me
-Libradtranpy is a library constructed to conrtol the libradtran code and the generation of scenario automation.
+Libradtranpy is a library constructed to control the libradtran code and the generation of scenario automation.

 ## Setup